 Skip to main content

-No-shave November vs. Movember: There’s a difference between these 2 causes
+No-Shave November vs. Movember: There’s a difference between these 2 causes

-No-Shave November & Movember: Which one is right for you?
+Which one is right for you?

-It’s November again, which means that your social media is about to be inundated with friends, family, and celebrities throwing their razors, trimmers, and electric shavers in the drawer until December 1.
+It’s November again, which means your social media is about to be inundated with friends, family, and celebrities throwing their razors, trimmers, and electric shavers in the drawer until December 1.
 While it may look like they’ve decided that grooming is no longer necessary, they very well may be making a statement of solidarity to a man in their life suffering from cancer.

-Some of the men will say they are participating in No-Shave November, while others will claim it is Movember.
+Some men will say they are participating in No-Shave November, while others will claim it is Movember.
 Most men participating use the terms interchangeably, but there are significant differences between the two.
 They have different origins and different purposes, and they’re focused on different people.
 Here’s a bit of background for you to peruse to figure out what they are and which one is right for you.

 Even if you don’t know someone battling one of the ailments listed below, standing together as men to support each other in times of need is the paramount act of bonding in manhood.